Today, October 31, 2017, is the 500th anniversary of Martin Luther’s publication of his 95 theses in the preamble to which he had written:

-15. If the extent of the famine in Jacob’s day, though said to be worldwide, was only local, why must we conclude that Noah’s Flood, although considered at the time to be worldwide, was only local?
+15. If the extent of the famine in Jacob’s day, though said to be worldwide, was only local, why might we not conclude that Noah’s Flood, although considered at the time to be worldwide, was also local?

 16. If Ellen White’s knowledge was limited, why do we tacitly grant her authority in all areas in which she wrote?